thehub/hubspace/docs/source/import_usages.rst

     Usage object fields

-    - start: Usage start time
+    - start: Usage start time in ISO 8601 format. eg. 2012-04-01T09:30:00
-    - end: Usage end time.
+    - end: Usage end time in ISO 8601 format.
 Optional in case of quantity based resources.
     - resource: Resource ID
     - cost: Optional field.
 Data type: float.
     -     Specify custom cost if any.
 Omit this field if you want serve to calculate the cost